 Vidgo is supported on Android, iOS, Roku, Apple TV, Chromecast, Fire TV, and more.
 You can also stream the service on up to 3 devices at the same time.
 We have the full details in our guide to Vidgo’s live streaming service.

 FuboTV also has Discovery Channel, Travel Channel, and Science Channel, any of which will let you watch UFOs Declassified: Live.
-Discovery and Travel along with over 90 other channels are offered in its starter package for $64.99/month (after a 7-day free trial).
+Discovery and Travel along with over 90 other channels are offered in its Pro Plan for $74.99 (after a 7-day free trial).
 Science Channel is available through a FuboTV channel add-on package.

 Here are some of fuboTV’s features: